Find Your Perfect Participants

 The simple formula is this: for every screening question you ask, we add an additional $5 onto the per-response charge.
 This allows us to pay the participant more and generally ensures your study will be a success.

 Sometimes you want to collect information about who people are (their demographics), without screening.
-If this is the case, we generally recommend including the question in the body of the study itself (in the Study portion of our study creation process, rather than in the Screening section).
-That said, there are two exceptions to this.
+If this is the case, we generally recommend including the question in the body of the study itself (in the Study portion of our study creation process), rather than in the Screening section).
+That said, there is one exception to this: when you want to set specific quotas for participants, which is a feature is only available when you have screening questions.